huggingface/dataset-viewer/services/admin/README.md

 - `ASSETS_DIRECTORY`: directory where the asset files are stored.
 Defaults to empty, in which case the assets are located in the `datasets_server_assets` subdirectory inside the OS default cache directory.
 - `CACHE_REPORTS_NUM_RESULTS`: the number of results in /cache-reports/... endpoints.
 Defaults to `100`.
 - `HF_ENDPOINT`: URL of the HuggingFace Hub.
 Defaults to `https://huggingface.co`.
+- `HF_ORGANIZATION`: the huggingface organization from which the authenticated user must be part of in order to access the protected routes, eg. "huggingface".
+If empty, the authentication is disabled.
+Defaults to None.
+- `HF_WHOAMI_PATH`: the path of the external whoami service, on the hub (see `HF_ENDPOINT`), eg. "/api/whoami-v2".
+If empty, the authentication is disabled.
+Defaults to None.
 - `LOG_LEVEL`: log level, among `DEBUG`, `INFO`, `WARNING`, `ERROR` and `CRITICAL`.
 Defaults to `INFO`.
 - `MAX_AGE_SHORT_SECONDS`: number of seconds to set in the `max-age` header on technical endpoints.
 Defaults to `10` (10 seconds).
 - `MONGO_CACHE_DATABASE`: the name of the database used for storing the cache.
 Defaults to `"datasets_server_cache"`.